Love Among the Haystacks by DH Lawrence from The Virgin and the Gipsy & Other Stories (Wordsworth Classics, 2004)

-It’s hay-making times in Nottinghamshire, and we get to follow inexperienced (in love) brothers Maurice and Geoffrey Wookey making a haystack, having lunch and how they both end up spending a dark and rainy night with a lady each.
+It’s hay-making times in Nottinghamshire, and we get to follow romantically inexperienced brothers Maurice and Geoffrey Wookey making a haystack, having lunch and how they both end up spending a dark and rainy night with a lady.
+Each.

-That, and the title, makes it sound as if it’s a prelude to the, in parts, very saucy Lady Chatterley’s Lover, but it really isn’t.
-One gets stuck up a haystack with his girl, a girl from Hannover (in Germany) who works as a governess for the local vicar’s children.
+That, and the title, makes it sound as if it’s a prelude to the (in parts) saucy Lady Chatterley’s Lover, but it really isn’t.
+One brother gets stuck up a haystack with his girl, a girl from Hannover in Germany who works as a governess for the local vicar’s children.
 Maurice puts some tarpaulin over the haystack when it starts to rain, the ladder falls to the ground, and they’re stuck.

 Meanwhile, his brother Geoffrey has encountered a tramp’s wife – the tramp has wandered off somewhere and she’s tried to find shelter in a shed or something like that, which is where Geoffrey has gone to get out of the rain.
 They talk and spend the night together.

 The story was a bit difficult to get into at first, because the dialogue between the brothers is written in dialect – albeit not the 19th century impenetrable Yorkshire brogue of Wuthering Heights.
 It eases off after a bit as well.